Introduction to AWS Pricing to Help You Optimize Cloud Costs

 Continually monitoring usage is necessary to control and optimize cloud costs.
 Tracking performance dynamically helps prevent overprovisioning, trigger actions to resize or shut down instances that are underutilized, apply reserved instances where actual usage occurs, and sell unused instances before they expire.

 Fortunately, Parquantix has an automated AI solution that eliminates the time, effort and expense required to do all that.
-The solution’s algorithms are updated with every new product and service introduction, pricing change and technology upgrade.
+The solution’s algorithms are updated with every new product and service introduction, AWS pricing change and technology upgrade.
 It monitors usage on an hourly basis, optimizes utilization and maximizes your savings in real time.
 As a result, you don’t have to waste critical time away from what matters most: Running and growing your business in the cloud.

 Learn more about how our automated tool can help you navigate the complex AWS pricing models to optimize your cloud usage.